WOUND CARE CENTRAL

 • ARTERIAL WOUNDS

-An arterial wound is a type of chronic wound caused by poor blood flow through the arteries usually due to peripheral artery disease (PAD).
+An arterial wound is a type of chronic wound caused by poor blood flow through the arteries, usually due to peripheral artery disease (PAD).
+These wounds develop when arteries become narrowed or blocked, restricting oxygen-rich blood from reaching the skin and tissues in the legs and feet.
+Without adequate blood supply, the affected tissue cannot heal properly, leading to slow-healing or non-healing wounds.

 Right foot skin tear caused by trauma.